g-song-i/g-song-i.github.io/content/_index.md

 During runtime, a program operates as an active process rather than merely existing as a binary file.
 Therefore, it needs robust, privileged, yet safe protection mechanisms.
 One such tool is eBPF (extended Berkeley Packet Filter), which provides the capability to enforce security policies effectively.

 I implemented several security solutions using eBPF to enforce these security policies, thereby monitoring and protecting the entire cloud-native infrastructure.
 Here, you can see how to enhance security during a typical SDLC, along with my patents and papers that detail the implementation of these improvements.
+If you would like to see more of my achievements, you can find them here. ([notion page](https://cuboid-authority-f7b.notion.site/bec4d8208f754ccfb6044cce8c9c1a3d?pvs=4)).

 ![secure SDLC](https://github.com/g-song-i/g-song-i.github.io/assets/57793091/e352eb22-8e12-4008-924d-93a9163bd54e)